primehostai/primehostai.github.io/docs/index.md

 **Booking Channels:**

-If you don't use a PMS yet, you can still add PrimeHost directly into your Airbnb or [Booking.com](http://Booking.com) accounts.
-This would require a few manual steps, so we strongly suggest to book a demo.
+If you don't use a PMS yet, you can still add PrimeHost directly into your Airbnb or [Booking.com](http://Booking.com) accounts through the PrimeHost Extension.

 # Suggested Replies: